BrianLipscombe/power_standz/README.md

 2. Imagery

-    The background image and logo was designed by the developer using Adobe Photoshop.
+    The background image and logo were designed by the developer using Adobe Photoshop.
 All of the product images were taken from the following sites and edited by the developer also using Adobe Photoshop:<br>
     [Morpheus](https://www.reddit.com/r/shittymoviedetails/comments/kdzzls/in_the_matrix_1999_neo_can_either_take_either_the/)<br>
     [FleetwoodLab](https://www.amazon.de/-/en/Greenlight-GREEN86500-Fleetwood-Bounder-Breaking/dp/B07B7LSR2M)<br>
     [StarDestroyer](https://specialtyproducts.store/imperial-star-destroyer-star-wars-metal-model-kit-iconx/)<br>